As mums, we tend to give our all. But it’s crucial we love ourselves too. Here’s how to kick-start your health into high gear.

-Planning meals ahead of time will help you stick to nourishing healthy foods that serve your mind, body and soul, and will stop you falling back on takeaway options when you are hungry and want dinner in a hurry.
+Planning meals ahead of time will help you stick to nourishing healthy foods that serve your mind, body and soul.
+And it will stop you falling back on takeaway options when you are hungry and want dinner in a hurry.

 Alcohol can cause inflammation within the body, which can lead to poor psychological and physical health.

-Scheduling in alcohol-free time also is a good way to ensure you stick to your plan and are less tempted to have a glass of wine when the day draws to a close.
+Scheduling in alcohol-free time also is a good way to ensure you stick to your plan.
+And you are less tempted to have a glass of wine when the day draws to a close.

 Leafy greens are uhhhh-mazing!
 Linked to an improvement in brain function, gut health, heart health and fat burn, what’s not to like?!
 Mix up your greens to get maximum benefits.

 8. Identify three things you feel grateful for each day

 It has been scientifically proven that when you reflect on your day through a lens of gratitude and connect with your experiences, your mood is enhanced.

 It can be the smallest thing.
 Like eating cookies on the couch.
 Reading your favourite magazine.
 Or watching your child play.